Bone Thugs-n-Harmony: 2009–2013: Uni5: The World's Enemy and The Art of War: World War III

-2014–present: New album, New Waves
+2014–present: New album, New Waves, signing with Greenback Records

 On July 15, 2014, it was announced that Bone Thugs-n-Harmony would release their final album in 2015.
 There would be only a single copy released, to be auctioned off, with bidding starting at $1 million.
 The group also announced they would be conducting a 20-country world tour beginning in December 2014.
 The following day, Krazyie Bone revealed that the album would be titled E. 1999 Legends.
 He then told XXL that he had approached the group about a reunion album in the middle of the previous year, and they had begun recording it at the end of 2013.
 Krayzie estimated that Bone Thugs-n-Harmony probably recorded 75 to 100 songs since they began work on the album, which was planned as a double-disc project.
 The first disc was to contain Bone Thugs-n-Harmony content exclusively, with no features, and would have 18–20 songs.
 The second disc was planned to feature a large number of big-name guest appearances such as Mariah Carey, Kendrick Lamar, Phil Collins, Wiz Khalifa, Drake, A$AP Mob, and Linkin Park, along with beats from Dr. Dre and DJ U-Neek, who had each been tapped for the album.
 Damizza would be producing/overseeing the entire E. 1999 Legends album, which was projected to be distributed through Damizza's Baby Ree Records label.

 On February 14, 2015, producer and long-time Bone collaborator Damizza officially presented the single "More Than Thugs".
 In August 2015, Krayzie announced that the first bid of at least $1 million had been received for E. 1999 Legends.